 Led by Professor Kay Marshall, the School of Health Sciences is active in the areas of:

 - health services research

 - psychology and mental health.

-The Faculty's researchers work across eight domains that run across all three Schools for an interdisciplinary approach to research.
+The Faculty's researchers contribute across our research domains that run across all three Schools to power an interdisciplinary approach to research.

 You can also browse our research by school and division in the University’s research explorer which provides comprehensive coverage of our expansive activity.